grandseiken/factorio-ultracube/README.md

 * [Picker Dollies](https://mods.factorio.com/mod/PickerDollies) for easily rearranging combinators without disconnecting circuit wires (gently recommended)
 * [Textplates](https://mods.factorio.com/mod/textplates) for annotating your factory

-Additionally, simple mods like Far Reach or Even Distribution should work fine.
+[AAI Loaders](https://mods.factorio.com/mod/aai-loaders) is also a integrated as a required dependency.

 If you would like to contribute/request support for compatibility with some other mod, you are welcome to open a pull request or github issue.

 # Dependencies and credits

 This mod depends on [Krastorio2Assets](https://mods.factorio.com/mod/Krastorio2Assets) for additonal graphics and sounds.
 It doesn't depend on [Krastorio2](https://mods.factorio.com/mod/Krastorio2) itself, but contains modified versions of some of its prototype definitions.
 Both mods are licensed under the GNU GPLv3.
-Many thanks to the Krastorio 2 developers for their work and for making this possible.
+I am extremely grateful to the Krastorio 2 team, since this mod wouldn't have happened without their work.

-It also incorporates loaders from [AAI Loaders](https://mods.factorio.com/mod/aai-loaders).